GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 Increasingly though, these dynamic environments are faced with threats from land reclaimation, coastal erosion and rising sea levels, amongst others.

 The ever-changing nature of the tides makes it hard to systematically capture consistent imagery of the intertidal zone, particularly across large regions and especially in remote areas of the country.
-[Geomedian statistical techniques](https://knowledge.dea.ga.gov.au/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/) provide a valuable method to combine time-series satellite imagery and identify the most representative and artefact free data in imagery 'composites'.
+[Geomedian statistical techniques](https://knowledge.dea.ga.gov.au/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/) provide a robust method to combine tide-attributed time-series satellite imagery and produce representative and artefact free imagery 'composites' of Australia's coastal high and low tide environments.

 ## What this product offers

-This product is a suite of cloud-free composite imagery of the intertidal zones at high and low tide around the Australian coast.
+This product provides a suite of cloud-free composite Sentinel-2 satellite data that enables imaging of Australian coastal intertidal zones at both high and low tide.
-It calculates the geometric median (geomedian) of the highest and lowest 20% of the observed tidal range in Digital Earth Australia (DEA)’s archive of Sentinel-2 satellite images.
+Using a geometric median (geomedian), the highest and lowest 20% of observed tidal ranges in Digital Earth Australia (DEA)’s Sentinel-2 imagery archive are combined to deliver annual snapshots of Australian coastal high and low tide environments.

-To generate these composites, the archive of Sentinel-2 images has been paired with pixel-based local tidal modelling, generated from a selected ensemble of the best performing global tide models under local conditions.
+Sentinel-2 satellite images are tidally attributed though pairing with pixel-based local tidal modelling, generated from a selected ensemble of the best performing global tide models under local conditions.
 Tidal attribution allows the imagery archive to be sorted by tide height rather than date, so the intertidal zone can be visualised during any stage of the tide regime.

 The composite high and low tide imagery is delivered at a 10 m spatial resolution and is updated annually using 3 year rolling epochs of input data.